ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     }
 ~~~

-The interaction URL returned represents a function of the AS but MAY be completely
+The URL returned is a function of the AS, but the URL itself MAY be completely
 distinct from the URL the client instance uses to [request access](#request), allowing an
 AS to separate its user-interactive functionality from its back-end security
 functionality.
+If the AS does not directly host the functionality accessed through
+the given URL, then the means for the interaction functionality to communicate
+with the rest of the AS are out of scope for this specification.

 \[\[ [See issue #72](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/72) \]\]